 The Department of Energy (DOE) is one of the largest supporters of technology transfer in the federal government.
-The Office of Technology Transitions (OTT) was established in 2015 to oversee and advance this important mission by expanding the commercial impact of the Department of Energy’s R&D portfolio to advance the economic, energy, and national security interests of the Nation.
+The Office of Technology Transitions (OTT) was established in 2015 to oversee and advance this important mission by expanding the public impact of the department’s research and development (R&D) portfolio to advance the economic, energy and national security interests of the nation.
 The office develops the Department’s policy and vision for expanding the commercial impact of its research investments, and it streamlines information and access to DOE’s national labs and sites to foster partnerships that will move innovations from the labs into the marketplace.

 “Technology transitions” is the dynamic process, with numerous and varying handoffs between scientists, innovators, and entrepreneurs, that begins with an idea that ultimately becomes a technology commercialized by the private sector.
 Every technology follows its own unique path and requires a variety of exchanges and partnerships to advance it along the developmental spectrum.
 OTT provides support in each step of this process.